huynguyengl99/chanx/docs/user-guide/consumers-decorators.rst

 The AsyncJsonWebsocketConsumer Base Class
 -----------------------------------------

-All Chanx consumers inherit from ``AsyncJsonWebsocketConsumer``, which provides the foundation for decorator-based message handling:
+All Chanx consumers inherit from ``AsyncJsonWebsocketConsumer``, which provides the foundation for decorator-based message handling.

+**Framework-Specific Imports:**

 .. code-block:: python

+    # For Django Channels
+    from chanx.channels.websocket import AsyncJsonWebsocketConsumer

+    # For FastAPI / other ASGI frameworks
-    from chanx.core.websocket import AsyncJsonWebsocketConsumer
+    from chanx.fast_channels.websocket import AsyncJsonWebsocketConsumer

+    # Decorators are framework-agnostic
     from chanx.core.decorators import ws_handler, event_handler, channel

     @channel(name="chat", description="Real-time chat system")